coderefinery/social-coding/content/software-licensing.md

 ## Best Practices: Attaching a License to Your Repository

-Once you have selected a license using the JLA, you must officially attach it to your repository so automated scanners, package registries, and downstream researchers can verify your terms.
+Once you have selected a license using the JLA, you must officially attach it to your repository so automated scanners, package registries, and downstream users can verify your terms.

 ### 1. Adding the Root `LICENSE` File